twe-mporter/simAPI/README.md

 This extension is only compatible with EOS-4.14.5F and later.

-## **ibm** branch
+## 'ibm' branch
-The *ibm* branch of this repository defaults the simAPI configuration to enabling the Burst Monitor plugin in simApi.json:
+The 'ibm' branch of this repository contains the Burst Monitor plugin (ibm) and defaults the simAPI configuration to enabling the Burst Monitor plugin in simApi.json:

 ```
 {